 5. Reproduce Your Learning

-A fantastic way to recall observational knowledge is to reproduce the said learning.
+A fantastic way to recall observational knowledge is to reproduce what you learned.
 Teach someone else what you have learned and focus on remembering the details.
 You could also ask to reproduce the information in front of your teacher.
-This is a great opportunity to know if you remember right!
+This is a great opportunity to know if you’ve remembered information correctly.

 You can also repeat the information to yourself again and again until you are sure you know it well.